 BackboneFast detects indirect failures in the core of the backbone.
 BackboneFast is a complementary technology to the UplinkFast feature, which responds to failures on links directly connected to access switches.
-BackboneFast optimizes the maximumage timer, which determines the amount of time the switch stores protocol information received on an interface.
+BackboneFast optimizes the maximum-age timer, which determines the amount of time the switch stores protocol information received on an interface.
 When a switch receives an inferior BPDU from the designated port of another switch, the BPDU is a signal that the other switch might have lost its path to the root, and BackboneFast tries to find an alternate path to the root.
-The BackboneFast feature is supported only when the switch is running PVST+.
-It is not supported when the switch is running rapid PVST+ or MSTP.